ahenehan2/CSCI2510_Principles_of_Computing_Systems_Fall2025/studio-6-input-parsing-with-strtok/README.md

     execute, and then execute that program with `execvp()`

     Copy and paste a working output as the answer to this question.

+    Answer:

+    $ ./mini_shell
+    Enter a command: echo hello there
+    First token: echo
+    echo
+    hello
+    there
+    hello there

 ### Optional Enrichment Exercises